How do you prepare your cereals?

 It is important to favor whole grains, they are intact and consequently still alive, we could also make them sprout (the dehulled or semi-wholegrain cereals do not contain all the initial nutrients anymore).
 Try them all, vary your diet every day, every cereal has important nutritional characteristics for our health.

 What steps to follow during the preparation of cereals?

 WASHING – All whole grains should be washed very well before cooking.
 Put them in a narrow mesh strainer and wash them under running water.

-OPTIONAL SOAK – If you have never eat whole grains, soak their beans for 2 hours before cooking will help you get used to their consistency, halve the cooking time and at the same time “activate” all their nutrients.
-This procedure can be used for all whole grains, 2 hours soaking is a “pregermination” phase of the cereal and is only possible with whole grains still alive.
+OPTIONAL SOAK – If you have never eat whole grains, soak their beans for at least 2 hours before cooking will help you get used to their consistency, halve the cooking time and at the same time “activate” all their nutrients.
+The preventive soaking of 4/8 hours makes the jelly-like consistency of amaranth and the herbaceous / bitter aftertaste of quinoa disappear.
+This procedure can be used for all whole grains, soaking is a “pregermination” phase of the cereal and is only possible with whole grains still alive.